 My wedding photography focuses on emotions and interactions between people and the joy of my job is that it exposes me to different cultures and traditions that I would otherwise have absolutely no access to.
+Not only was there a brand new cultural element to become immersed in at this wedding in green park, but there was also all the traditions of a military wedding to throw in the mix too.
+Smashing the glass in front of a military Padre, a sword arch outside a Christian church, this wedding was a beautiful mix of traditions.
 At every single Jewish wedding I have photographed, the guests, friends and family have all been so incredibly kind, loving and expressive, and that’s exactly why I love them.
 The big hugs, the tears and the rapturous laughter, it all comes together in a mega mix whirlwind kind of way which picks you up and takes you along with it.
 In the case of the bride and groom and the Hora, it quite literally picks you up!

 I love working with people and families who aren’t afraid to express their emotions and show outwardly just how much they love and care for each other.
 Saying this, some of the most heartfelt shots I’ve ever taken contain members of the family who aren’t usually expressive and I catch them in that once in a lifetime, never again repeated moment where they shed a tear, hug like there’s no tomorrow, or hold hands like it was the first time – it’s usually the Dad’s :)